 Rev. Michael Weyand Jr. was born in 1829 in Somerset Township, PA. son of Michael and Mary Anne (Ream) Weyand Sr.

 He is believed to have been baptized in the Reformed Church of his parents.
-As a boy, he attended the country schools.
+As a boy, he attended the country schools and grew up in the ways of the Reformed Church.

 At the age of 20, in 1850, he was unmarried and lived at home in Somerset Township, working as a carpenter.